 It’s not been long since I’ve had the EPOS H3 gaming headset on my desk.
 Such a short time in fact that it could be a record for how quick a product can be updated and released.
 Jokes aside… EPOS has made some pretty decent improvements on the H3 Hybrid, and while I won’t be discussing all the changes in this review, there will be a video for that coming soon so make sure to subscribe to the channel to not miss that.
 What I can say though for now is that long story short, the EPOS H3 Hybrid is a very nice gaming headset that has some pretty decent features that are improvements over the original H3 gaming headset.

 So, let’s start with the build.
-As usual, EPOS has created a nice and robust headset that though is pretty much made from plastic, feels strong enough to withstand some drops.
+As usual, EPOS has created a nice and robust headset that though is pretty much made from plastic, feels strong enough to withstand being chucked around a bit.
 There’s no noticeable creaking either which is nice when you adjust the headphones on your head.
 Everything moves nice and smooth too, like the size adjustment and microphone boom arm, which this time by the way is removable.
 It’s held in place by magnets and is pretty tough, but it also means that once the microphone has been removed, there’s a plate that’s included in the box so you don’t have a gaping hole left in your headset.

 The headband itself across the top is covered in a nice fabric material that feels slightly elasticated, and on the underside, there’s a decent amount of padding so it feels comfortable across the crown, and it’s covered in leather.
 The same kind of thing happens on the earpads too, where the outer shell is covered in a nice leather, but the area of the pads that hug your head are covered in some kind of felt feeling material for added comfort.
 And it works.
 Being made from plastic, and having a nice amount of padding and material means that there’s no real claiming force on the head, and it’s soft to keep wearing for hours.
 I can’t really comment on the breathability of the headset, as I had no trouble with this with the H3, and again, no trouble with the H3 Hybrid.
 Maybe I’m just not playing games for long enough right?